irrdnet/irrd/docs/admins/deployment.rst

   * Each run of ``irrd_submit_email``
 * ``log_min_duration_statement`` can be useful to set to ``0`` initially, to log all SQL queries to aid in debugging any issues.
-  Note that initial imports of data produce significant logs if all queres are logged - importing 1GB of data can result in 2-3GB of logs.
+  Note that initial imports of data produce significant logs if all queries are logged - importing 1GB of data can result in 2-3GB of logs.

 The database will be in the order of three times as large as the size of